 Finding the Full Text

-When you are searching in one of the library databases and the article in question isn't available full text right there, look for this icon or a hyperlink that says EWU - Check for Full Text.
+When you are searching in one of the library databases and the article in question isn't available full text right there, look for the icon or hyperlink that says Check for Full Text.